Scott M. Anderson

 He has been a member of the Board of Directors of a local YMCA and as well as a member of the board of directors of the local chamber of commerce and the United Way.
 He also has served as the Vice-President of a downtown business association.

-He is an active member of First United Methodist Church of McKinney and is the proud father of six children.
+He is an active member of Crosspoint Church in McKinney, Texas and is the proud father of six children.

 In 2004, Mr. Crum received his Bachelor of Arts in Anthropology from Texas A&M University.
 During his undergraduate years, he was a member of the Sigma Chi Fraternity.
 He also worked extensively with Habitat for Humanity and the Children’s Miracle Network.

 In 2009, Adam earned his J.D. from Texas Wesleyan University School of Law (now the Texas A&M University School of Law), in Fort Worth.
 During law school, he was active in the Tax and Estate Planning Law Organization.

 Mr. Crum conducts estate planning and asset protection workshops for public and private audiences.
 He is a member of numerous professional and civic organizations, including the American Bar Association, State Bar of Texas, Texas Young Lawyers Association, Collin County Bar Association, and the Nancy Seaberry Frost Arts Endowment.